ruanpienaar/erltea/README.md

 #### Getting Started
 ---
-Add your nodes to the nodes file, ( NewLine Seperated ).
+Add your nodes to the nodes file, ( NewLine Seperated, with a NewLine at the end ).
 ```
 node1@host1.somewhere
 node2@host2.somewhere